 The Victorian author Charles Dickens visited the then town of Sheffield at least four times during his lifetime.
 He gave a number of readings in the city, both for charity and as part of commercial tours.

-We have attempted to put together the movements of Dickens whilst in Sheffield during his visits based on material such as letters, newspaper reports and articles.
-There are some small gaps and we would be grateful for any information to make it into a comprehensive list.
+We have attempted to compile a comprehensive list of the movements of Dickens whilst in Sheffield during his visits based on material such as letters, newspaper reports and articles.
+If you know of any other instances we may have missed please let us know.

 The performance in Sheffield was held on Monday, 30 August 1852 at the Music Hall, Surrey Street.
 The theatrical company was comprised of a number of Dickens’ close friends including Wilkie Collins, Frank Stone, Augustus Egg and Mark Lemon.
 Charles Dickens and his friends stayed at the Royal Hotel in the Haymarket during their visit.
 The following day Dickens and the amateur theatrical company travelled to Manchester, where they also performed.